Trajectory Optimization and Control of Flying Robot Using Nonlinear MPC

 ny = 6; nlobj_tracking = nlmpc(nx,ny,nu);

-In standard cost function, zero weights are applied by default to one or more OVs because there are fewer MVs than OVs.
+Zero weights are applied to one or more OVs because there are fewer MVs than OVs.

 Use the same state function and its Jacobian function.